flxzt/rnote/README.md

 $ flatpak mask --remove com.github.flxzt.rnote
 ```

-To update to the lastest version again, unpin and run `flatpak update`.
+To update to the latest version again, unpin and run `flatpak update`.

 ## Screenshots